RogerSelwyn/MS365-ToDo/docs/errors.md

   * Reconfigure your MS365 configuration to authenticate again and generate a new token.

 * **MS365 config requests permission: 'xxxxxx.xxxxxxx'.
 Not available in token 'ms365_xxxxxxxx.token' for account 'xxxxxxxx'**
-Validate your Azure permissions match those required as detailed on the [permissions page](./permissions.md).
+Validate your Entra ID App Registration permissions match those required as detailed on the [permissions page](./permissions.md).
 If they are correct, Reconfigure your MS365 configuration to authenticate again and generate a new token.

 **_Please note that any changes made to your Entra ID App Registration settings takes a few minutes to propagate.
 Please wait around 5 minutes between changes to your settings and any auth attempts from Home Assistant._**